awsdocs/amazon-athena-user-guide/doc_source/glue-faq.md

 ### What happens if I don’t upgrade?<a name="faq-upgrade-delayed"></a>

-If you don’t upgrade, you are not able to use AWS Glue features together with the databases and tables you create in Athena or vice versa\.
+If you don’t upgrade, you are not able to use AWS Glue features together with the databases and tables that you create in Athena or vice versa\.
 You can use these services independently\.
-During this time, Athena and AWS Glue both prevent you from creating databases and tables that have the same names in the other data catalog\.
+During this time, Athena and AWS Glue both prevent you from creating databases or tables that have the same names in the other data catalog\.
 This prevents name collisions when you do upgrade\.

 ### Why do I need to add AWS Glue policies to Athena users?<a name="faq-upgrade-custom-policy"></a>

 Before you upgrade, Athena manages the data catalog, so Athena actions must be allowed for your users to perform queries\.
-After you upgrade to the AWS Glue Data Catalog, Athena actions no longer apply to accessing the AWS Glue Data Catalog, so AWS Glue actions must be allowed for your users\.
+After you upgrade to the AWS Glue Data Catalog, AWS Glue actions must be allowed for your users\.
 Remember, the managed policy for Athena has already been updated to allow the required AWS Glue actions, so no action is required if you use the managed policy\.

 ### What happens if I don’t allow AWS Glue policies for Athena users?<a name="faq-upgrade-no-perms"></a>